Keto snacks – the best and the worst

-- Slice of cheese with celery, cucumber, radish or wrapped in lettuce
+- Slice of cheese with celery, cucumber, radish, or wrapped in lettuce

 - Celery filled with cream cheese, natural peanut butter, brie or other soft cheese

-- Slice of cheese smeared with butter
+- Slice of cheese spread with butter and rolled up

 - Cucumber or lettuce spread with mayo

-- Parmesan crisps smeared with butter
+- Parmesan crisps spread with butter

-- Spoonful of butter, ghee or coconut oil melted into coffee or tea
+- Spoonful of butter, ghee, or coconut oil melted into coffee or tea

-Packaged snacks on the go
+Packaged keto snacks on the go

 Here is a list of packaged snack options that are keto-ish.
-Check the macros to see if they suit your personal regimen:
+Check the macros to see if they suit your personal regimen.

-- Olive snack packs: Green, Black, or a variety pack.
+- Olive snack packs: green, black, or a variety pack.

-- Epic Meat bars: Chicken sriracha and Pulled pork.
+- Epic Meat bars: chicken sriracha and pulled pork.